Baron-von-Riedesel/Jemm/Readme.txt

    with a 16-byte header ( somewhat similar to DOS MCBs ).
 Instead, the UMB addresses and sizes are stored in a table in extended memory, not accessible by external programs.
 The table can hold up to 8 blocks.
- - MS Emm386 tries to map physical memory in its linear address space, in such a way that linear and physical addresses are identical.
+ - MS Emm386 tries to map all of physical memory in its linear address space, in such a way that linear and physical addresses are identical.
 This isn't done by Jemm, because it may consume quite a lot of physical memory for paging tables - at least if 4KB pages are used, as it is the case with MS Emm386.
+   See option SB, though, which triggers this kind of mapping for the first 4 MB.
  - Both Jemm and MS Emm386 supply the NOVCPI commandline option.
 However, the effects differ: with Jemm, VCPI function DE01h will be deactivated by this option, thus refusing to start any VCPI client.
 In contrast, MS Emm386's